Simon Brandhuber

 Simon Josef Brandhuber (born 27 June 1991) is a German weightlifter.
 He is a two-time silver medalist at the European Weightlifting Championships.

 At the 2019 European Weightlifting Championships held in Batumi, Georgia, he won the silver medal in the men's 67 kg event.

-In 2020, he won the silver medal in the men's 67 kg event at the Roma 2020 World Cup in Rome, Italy.
+In 2020, Brandhuber won the silver medal in the men's 67 kg event at the Roma 2020 World Cup in Rome, Italy.
 He competed in the men's 61 kg event at the 2020 Summer Olympics in Tokyo, Japan.

-He won the silver medal in the men's 61 kg event at the 2022 European Weightlifting Championships held in Tirana, Albania.
+Brandhuber won the silver medal in the men's 61 kg event at the 2022 European Weightlifting Championships held in Tirana, Albania.